apify/apify-docs/sources/platform/integrations/airbyte.md

 ---
 title: Airbyte
 sidebar_lbel: Airbyte
-description: Learn how to integrate your Apify Datasets with Airbyte.
+description: Learn how to integrate your Apify datasets with Airbyte.
 sidebar_position: 11.15
 slug: /integrations/airbyte
 ---

-**Learn how to integrate your Apify Datasets with Airbyte.**
+**Learn how to integrate your Apify datasets with Airbyte.**

 ---